preritvishal/college-assignment/README.md

 Hence, This project is made with collaboration of:

-	0. VS Code intellisense
+	> VS Code intellisense

-	1. Github co-pilot
+	> Github co-pilot

-	2. Some random site which provide free css design
+	> Some random site which provide free css design

-	3. Some UI/UX instagram pages I followed for such just-in-case scenario
+	> Some UI/UX instagram pages I followed for such just-in-case scenario

-	4. FOSS icon and wallpaper sites such as icon8 and unsplash
+	> FOSS icon and wallpaper sites such as icon8 and unsplash

-	5. Lets-try-this-and-hope-it-works
+	> Lets-try-this-and-hope-it-works

-	6. Hopes and prayers
+	> Hopes and prayers

+To add anything to gitignore, simply add "depricated-" before it's file name, it will not be tracked

+Any page name starting with test will also not be tracked, as they will only be used by programmer from testing small pieces of code.